heilcheng/medexplain-evals/docs/README.md

-# MEQ-Bench Documentation
+# MedExplain-Evals Documentation

-This directory contains comprehensive documentation for the MEQ-Bench framework, built with Sphinx.
+This directory contains comprehensive documentation for the MedExplain-Evals framework, built with Sphinx.

 ## Building the Documentation